 about

-Thomas Shorthouse is an emerging London-based composer, artist, and producer hailing from West Yorkshire.
-Taking inspiration from various artforms and the internet culture he grew up with, his music is characterised by its ability to be both playful and feverish, yet sombre and obscure.
+Thomas Shorthouse is a London-based composer and producer hailing from West Yorkshire whose music has been heard across the UK, US, and Europe.
+Thomas’s music takes process-based cyclical structures and approaches them with a sense of the hypothetical.
+Often taking inspiration from visual art and internet culture, his music is characterised by its ability to be playful and feverish, yet sombre and obscured.

-Throughout his studies Thomas has had the support from various professors and teachers, including Dr Deirdre Gribbin, Prof. Simon Holt, Dr Catherine Kontz, Ed Bell, and the many music teachers at Wakefield Music Services.
+Throughout his studies Thomas has had the support from various professors and teachers, including Dr Deirdre Gribbin, Prof. Simon Holt, Dr Nicholas Moroz, Prof. Kate Simko, Dr Catherine Kontz, Ed Bell, and the many music teachers at Wakefield Music Services.

 Thomas is grateful to be an Ian Evans Lombe Scholar at the RCM.